knobs-dials/phplatex/README.md

 ## Caveats
 - Won't work on safe-mode PHP  (common enough on cheap shared hosting)
 - I cannot guarantee this is safe from a security standpoint -- in theory it's mostly fine, but TeX *is* a full-fledged language.
+  There is no input filter on what TeX is allowed. *Know what this means security-wise - USE AT YOUR OWN RISK*.
+  In particular, the processes can do everything the effective user (of the apache process) can.
 - Fails on TeX that is more than one page.
   Should not bother you for most things that are inline.
   Sometimes-workaround: use \small or \footnotesize and a larger DPI setting.